CodeYourFuture/js-exercises/week-4/Homework/mandatory/1-freecodecamp.md

 Go to **JavaScript Algorithms and Data Structures Certification (300 hours)**

-Open section **Object Oriented Programming** and do the following exercises
+Open section **Object Oriented Programming** and do the following exercises (if you have not done already in the previous homework)

 - Introduction to the Object Oriented Programming Challenges
 - Create a Basic JavaScript Object